Antinomianism: Supporting Pauline passages

 He goes on to say that the purpose of the Law was to lead people to Christ, so once people believe in Christ, they are no longer under the Law:

 But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.
-Therefore the law was our tutor to bring us to Christ, that we might be justified justified by faith.
+Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
 But after faith has come, we are no longer under a tutor.